quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 section](#adding-the-problem-to-a-codeforces-mashup) of this tutorial.
 I also experted the latest PDF version, click [here][problem-statement-pdf] to see it.

+{: .notes }
-**Note.** The first box, `Input in statement`, can be used when we have the model solution, in that case the output will be generated using the input from the `Data` box, and the input shown in the statement is from the `Input in statement` box.
+The first box, `Input in statement`, can be used when we have the model solution, in that case the output will be generated using the input from the `Data` box, and the input shown in the statement is from the `Input in statement` box.